andreaskou/andreaskou.github.io/announcement.md

 Hello,

-The latest Release Candidate (1.1.3) has been submited for validation If no problems will be discovered the extension will be official!
+The latest Release Candidate (1.1.9) will be soon submited for validation If no problems will be discovered the extension will be official!
 Crossing my fingers! :)